Enhancing Recursive Function Efficiency with Memoization

 What is Memoization?

-Memoization is a technique that stores the return values of a function so that when the function is called again with the same input, it can return the stored value instead.
+is a technique that stores the return values of a function so that when the function is called again with the same input, it can return the stored value instead.

 def fibonacci(n): # Create an empty dictionary for memoization memo = {} def helper(x): # Return stored value if it has already been calculated if x in memo: return memo[x] # Base case: return x for 0 or 1 if x <= 1: return x # Store the calculation result in the memoization dictionary memo[x] = helper(x - 1) + helper(x - 2) return memo[x] # Call the recursive function return helper(n) # Print the 10th Fibonacci number print(fibonacci(10)) # 55

-In the above code, the memo
+In the code above, the memo

 dictionary is used to store previously calculated values, and if a value has already been calculated, the stored value is returned.